prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/06_Custom_Assets/Items/final-verse.md

 ---
-type: item
+type: lore
-id: bb:item:final-verse
+id: bb:lore:final-verse
-name: Final Verse
+name: The Final Verse
-summary: >
-  A jagged shortsword found in the Skull Garden.
-Whispers fragments of the dying as it kills; wielder may wound themselves to resist charms.
-rarity: uncommon
-slot: weapon
-weapon_type: shortsword
-properties: [finesse, light]
-location: bb:story:skull-garden-black-river
-appears_in: [ bb:story:skull-garden-black-river ]
+summary: A prophetic fragment tied to Sedna and the Hollow Goddess, whispered among seers and cursed mariners.
-tags: [weapon, cursed, hollow-song]
+tags:
+- lore
+- prophecy
+- sedna
+- hollow-goddess
+appears_in:
+- bb:story:skull-garden-black-river
 ---

-# Final Verse
+# The Final Verse

-- Damage: 1d6 piercing
-- Effects:
-  - On kill: wielder hears target’s last memory fragment.
-  - Once per long rest: wound self for 1d6 damage to reroll a failed CHA/WIS save vs charm/possession.
+> “When the tide breaks black and the stars turn hollow,
+> the drowned shall rise in chorus,
+> and the song unmade shall bind the chains anew.”

+Believed to be the closing passage of a longer prophecy, its meaning is hotly debated.
+- Some claim it foretells Sedna’s release.
+- Others believe it marks the Hollow Goddess’s triumph.
+- Still others say it speaks to balance: neither freed, nor destroyed, but bound in endless cycle.